Railway Group D 2026 – CBT Syllabus, Exam Pattern, Physical Test & Complete Selection Guide

 Current Affairs (last 6–8 months) 5–7

-History of India (ancient, medieval, modern, freedom struggle) 2–3
+History of India 2–3

-Indian Polity and Constitution (basic provisions, fundamental rights, important articles) 1–2
+Indian Polity and Constitution 1–2

-Indian Economy (basic terminology, government schemes, budget highlights) 1–2
+Economy (basic terms, government schemes) 1–2

 Important Days and Events 1

-Rank Topic Section Why High Priority
+Rank Topic Section Pattern

-7 Biology — Human Body Systems Science 2–3 questions consistently
+7 Human Body Systems Science 2–3 questions

-9 Coding-Decoding Reasoning 2–3 questions consistently
+9 Coding-Decoding Reasoning 2–3 questions

 Physical Efficiency Test (PET) — Stage 2